nie-lang/StabStitch2/README.md

 ## Code
 #### Requirement
-We implement StabStitch with one GPU of RTX4090Ti.
-Refer to [environment.yml](https://github.com/nie-lang/StabStitch/blob/main/environment.yml) for more details.
+We implement StabStitch++ with one GPU of RTX4090Ti.
+Refer to [environment.yml](https://github.com/nie-lang/StabStitch2/blob/main/environment.yml) for more details.

 #### How to run it
 * Inference with our pre-trained models: please refer to  [Full_model_inference/readme.md](https://github.com/nie-lang/StabStitch2/blob/main/Full_model_inference/README.md).